Project

 C:\Code\field_sensor_data.csv

-then your assignment will look like::CSV_IN = r"C:\Code\field_sensor_data.csv"`
+then your assignment will look like:CSV_IN = r"C:\Code\field_sensor_data.csv"

-Provide the column/data name (
+Provide the column name for the

 label_name